-Motion was made, seconded (Siqueland/Shah) and carried unanimously, that the Planning and Housing Commission recommend adoption of the Mitigated Negative Declaration and the Mitigation Monitoring Plan and approval of SPA2019-0001 to the City Council, based on the findings contained in the staff report and conditions of approval.
+Motion was made, seconded (Siqueland/Shah) and carried unanimously, that the Planning and Housing Commission recommends adoption of the Mitigated Negative Declaration and Mitigation Monitoring Plan and approval of PM 37565 to the City Council, based on the findings contained in the staff report and conditions of approval.
 The minutes of the Planning and Housing Commission meeting are included as Exhibit 4.